 \subsection{VGG19 Batch Size and Learning Rate Hyperparameter Sweep}

-Here we observe how two core hyperparameters, batch size and learning rate, impact the general finding that models under the use of training regularisation navigate to sharper points and thus tighter decisecond boundaries than base models without regularisation.
-In line with the findings in the main paper, we observe that the best-performing models in each condition are those that are sharper than the baseline models for each respective experimental setup.
-However, it is important to note that modifying the learning rate and batch size does influence the sharpness values that we observe in each condition, with a larger learning rate typically increasing the flatness of the minima considerably more than using a smaller learning rate.
-However, within these augmented models still navigate to sharper landscapes than the baseline and achieve the best performance across generalization and safety evaluations.
+Here we observe how two core hyperparameters, batch size and learning rate, impact the general finding that models using training regularisation navigate to sharper points and thus tighter decision boundaries than base models without regularisation.
+As found in the main paper, the best-performing models in each condition are those that are sharper than the baseline models for each experiment.
+However, changing the learning rate and batch size does influence sharpness values in each condition.
+A larger learning rate typically makes the minima flatter compared to a smaller learning rate.
+Still, these augmented models navigate to sharper landscapes than the baseline and achieve the best performance across generalisation and reliability evaluations.

-\paragraph{CIFAR10:} The Augmentation and SAM condition perform the best for all metrics.
-It is also the sharpest model with the highest values for Relative Flatness and the second highest for SAM Sharpness and Fisher Rao Norm value.
-These findings are consistent across the hyper parameter sweep that we perform across learning rate and batch size.
+In line with the hyperparameter sweeps of the ResNet, we find that the three main core findings hold for the VGG architecture.
+We observe across hyperparameter settings in Tables~\ref{tab:vgg19_128_1e3_sig},~\ref{tab:vgg19_128_1e2_sig},~\ref{tab:128-1e3-c10} and~\ref{tab:vgg19_128_1e2_sig} that the three core insights remain supported. \textbf{1}: improved generalisation performance can be found at sharper minima, \textbf{2}: improved reliability mostly coincides with sharper minima and \textbf{3}: sharper minima often represent the best performing models.
+Once again, it should be noted that there are instances where weight decay increases the sharpness of minima against the baseline but does not provide improved reliability or generalisation performance.

-\paragraph{CIFAR10 Landscape Visualisation:} Here we observe that the loss landscapes show that the use of regularisation does change the function learned by the model and that this can often increase in complexity.
+\textit{CIFAR10 Landscape Visualisation:} Here we observe that the loss landscapes show that the use of regularisation does change the function learned by the model and that this can often increase in complexity.
 For example, in Table~\ref{vis_vgg_c10} we can see that the use of weight decay, augmentation and SAM all change the minima that is reached at the end of training, with weight decay and augmentation showing a big increase in complexity compared to the baseline landscape.